chrisbog/intro-to-git/lesson2/lesson2.md

 In addition, this screen is providing a notification back to the developer that there is the ability to merge this change back into a different branch.
 There are two drop down list boxes that allow you to select how to compare this branch with another branch.
 In the example we are showing, we would like to use **base: release** as the base branch and we want to compare it to the feature branch: **compare: feature**.
 This powerful feature allows us to compare any known branch wth others and see if they can merge easily.

 When you scroll down a little further, you can see that differences between the current feature branch and the release branch.
-In this example, we are showing that we added a file with 5 different lines.
+In this example, we are showing that we added a file.

 ![](img/compare.png)